-- Transfer of goods without transfer of ownership to another Member State for purely logistical reasons with the intention of returning them in the course of time to the Member State of consignment (e.g. pure stock movements). - Return of the goods referred to in point above to the Member State of consignment.
+- Return of the goods referred to in point above to the Member State of consignment.
 Again there is no transfer of ownership.
 This return must be declared by both the consignor and the consignee of these returned goods with transaction code 9. - Certain goods movements declared by tax representatives or persons registered direct for VAT purposes: if they are acting as tax representatives or as persons registered direct for VAT purposes, a consignment and an arrival must be declared with transaction code 9, except in the following cases: - o the goods sent to another EU Member State were bought from an enterprise in Romania.
 In this case the consignment must be declared to Intrastat with transaction code 1 (i.e. there is a transfer of ownership); - o the goods received from another EU Member State were or will be sold to an enterprise in Romania.
 In this case the arrival must be declared to Intrastat with transaction code 1 (there has been or will be a transfer of ownership).
 If an arrival is concerned "with a view to sale" and at the time of arrival it is not known whether an enterprise in the Member State of destination will become owner of the goods (i.e. a transfer of ownership), this arrival must be declared with transaction code 9.
-This arrival may be corrected later (i.e. transaction code 1 instead of transaction code 9) once it is known that an enterprise in the Member State of destination is becoming or has become owner of the goods;

-o the goods movement concerns processing.
+This arrival may be corrected later (i.e. transaction code 1 instead of transaction code 9) once it is known that an enterprise in the Member State of destination is becoming or has become owner of the goods; - The goods movement concerns processing.
 In this case it must be declared to Intrastat with transaction codes 4 or 5.

-Remember that movements of goods "with a view to" repair or maintenance are exempted from Intrastat declaration.
+Remember that movement of goods "with a view to" repair or that has been repaired and operations with parts used in repair should not be declared to Intrastat system.